Are Artificial Food Colours Affecting Your Child’s Behaviour? What Parents Need to Know

 Based on clinical observation and research, higher sensitivity is seen in children who:

 This does not mean artificial colours are the root cause.
-But they can act as behavioural amplifiers in vulnerable systems.
+However, they can act as behavioural amplifiers in vulnerable systems.
 Read our nutrition guidelines and practical tips for kids with ADHD.

 The Gut–Brain Link: An Overlooked Piece